 Regardless of which method you use, at the end of the kneading process, the dough should be soft but not sticky.

-I must mention that the original recipe called for chunks of cheese to be scattered throughput the dough at the end of the kneading process.
+I must mention that the original recipe called for chunks of cheese to be scattered throughout the dough at the end of the kneading process.
 Unfortunately, I am living with a cheese monster (also known as my husband 🙂 ) and so I only had enough cheese to scatter a few pieces over the top.

-Divide the dough in half and place into your greased pans.
+Divide the dough in half and place it into your greased pans.

-As I understand, tradition would dictate that this Italian Easter Bread is placed in pans that resemble a Panettone Star Mould in order to achieve height -for the sake of convenience, I used a loaf pan.
+As I understand, tradition would dictate that this bread is placed in pans that resemble a Panettone Star Mould in order to achieve height -for the sake of convenience, I used a loaf pan.

-I had a little fun with this Italian Easter Bread and decided to braid one of my halves before I placed it in my loaf pan.
+I had a little fun with this and decided to braid one of my halves before I placed it in my loaf pan.

 Once the dough is in the pan, cover loosely with plastic wrap and allow time to double in size.
 This can take up to 2 hours.

 A good indicator that the bread is done is hearing a hollow sound when the top is tapped.

-I cannot even begin to explain the aroma that was coming from the kitchen as the loaves were baking… I couldn’t wait to taste this Italian Easter Bread!!
+I cannot even begin to explain the aroma that was coming from the kitchen as the loaves were baking… I couldn’t wait to taste it!